Nodes

 The class declares the node's API: which variables it reads, which variables

-it writes, and how one execution transforms inputs into outputs.
+it writes, and how one execution transforms inputs into state variables.

 Every non-trivial node should make two namespaces explicit:

-Inputslists the variables the node reads.Outputslists the variables the node writes.
+Inputslists the variables the node reads.Statelists the variables the node writes.

 Those namespaces are ordinary nested Python classes, subclassing